tiennguyenhoan/kubernetes-basic-usage-learning/README.md

 ## Kubernetes

-In the above session, we have a general idea about Docker and the usage of Docker or containerization in helping deploy microservice architecture.
-And that was great since Docker solve most of the issues of software development, and Docker seems to have all the parts we need to build, deploy an application.
+In the previous section, we explored Docker and how containerization simplifies deploying microservices.
+Docker effectively addresses many software development challenges, providing all the essential tools for building and deploying applications.

-But why do we still need Kubernetes?
+However, if Docker solves so much, why do we still need Kubernetes?

-**Going back in time**:

-With the evolution of software development:
+**A Brief Look at Deployment Evolution** _(Just a history story, skip if you not interested)_

+Over time, deployment strategies have evolved to address scalability, resource utilization, and management challenges.

 ![container evolution](./readme/container_evolution.svg)

-- **Traditional deployment**:
+- **Traditional deployment** (On-Premise Servers):

-    Applications ran directly on the physical servers and as mentioned in the above session, we will have many potential issues with the server, from libraries conflict between applications to one application can damage all other applications due to crashes or hack.
+    + Applications ran directly on the physical servers and as mentioned in the above session, we will have many potential issues with the server, from libraries conflict between applications to one application can damage all other applications due to crashes or hacks.

-    Besides, the resource consumption between application isn't defined clearly, which lead to one application can use most of the server resource and all other application would crash or underperforming.
+    + Besides, the resource consumption between application isn't defined clearly, which lead to one application can use most of the server resource and all other application would crash or underperforming.

-    And to avoid those issues, each application must run on a different server, but this solution isn't utilized hardware resources and it causes organizations more money to maintain those servers.
+    + And to avoid those issues, each application must run on a different server, but this solution isn't utilized hardware resources and it causes organizations more money to maintain those servers.

 - **Virtualized deployment**:

-    For archiving the goals of isolated application on each server but still reducing the maintenace cost, we applied virtualization.

-    With virtualization, we can split a physical server into small isolated Virtual Machines (VMs).
-With this approach, we can actively control the resource usage of each application and security

-    However, since each VM is a full machine running all the components, including OS system, libraries, etc., this makes jobs for provisioning, managing and backing up much more difficult and required more skills to do it

-    Besides, managing a bunch of VMs and maintenance network between VMs also a challenging for Ops
+    To achieve application isolation while optimizing hardware usage, virtualization was introduced.
+    + How It Works: A physical server is split into multiple Virtual Machines (VMs), each running its own OS, dependencies, and applications.
+    + Benefits: Improved resource allocation, security, and cost efficiency compared to traditional servers.
+    + Challenges:
+      + Each VM runs a full OS, making provisioning, backup, and management complex.
+      + Maintaining and networking multiple VMs requires specialized skills and increases operational challenges.

 - **Containers deployment**:

-    Follow with the VMs, Containers deployment is a new evolution with the concept to separate software deployment with hardware.

-    Applications will be isolated in an individual areas with necessary components/libraries but not including the Operating System (OS), which will share between containers in the same server.

-    However, the usage of containerization still related much to manual works but with the growth of the product or expanding of the business domain, Dev team always have to deal with other stuff:
-    - Manage deployed containers in server to ensure no downtime, this will include monitoring and failure-handling system
-    - We cannot deploy manually everything, those works must be automated and acknowledged when the deployment isn't success
-    - Managing resources/servers to keep server always has capable to load new deployment and recycle logs to avoid disk run out.
+    Containers emerged as a lightweight alternative to VMs, designed to separate software from hardware while maintaining efficiency.

+    Key Differences from VMs:
+    + Containers share the host OS, rather than requiring separate OS installations.
+    + Each container holds only the application and necessary libraries, reducing overhead.
+    + Containers provide better scalability, efficiency, and faster startup times than VMs.

+    As businesses grow, managing containerized applications manually becomes difficult.
+DevOps teams must:
+    + Ensure high availability by monitoring deployments and handling failures.
+    + Automate deployments to prevent errors and minimize downtime.
+    + Manage server resources efficiently, ensuring enough capacity for new deployments and handling log recycling to avoid disk space issues.

 That's how Kubernetes comes to the rescue!
 Kubernetes provides you with a framework to run distributed systems resiliently.